 The Twin Cities Boulevard is a vision to replace I-94 between downtown Minneapolis and Saint Paul and reclaim freeway land for surrounding communities.

 A once-in-a-lifetime opportunity to repair a terrible injustice.

-What MnDOT decides will affect people who live, attend school, work, and play near the highway for the next three generations.
+What MnDOT decides will affect people who live, attend school, work, and play near the highway for the next half century.

 Why Does This Matter?

 Before I-94 was built, city streets connected vibrant neighborhoods in Minneapolis and Saint Paul.
 Residents enjoyed abundant walkable access to amenities like parks, schools, gathering spaces, locally-owned shops and businesses.
 Then, state transportation planners dug an enormous highway trench straight through these communities.

 I-94 was built to expand and enrich wealthy suburbs.
 It was never meant for the neighborhoods along the corridor or the people who call them home.

 The highway seriously harmed city residents in the 1960s and it continues to do so today.
 The Minnesota Highway Department (now MnDOT) destroyed hundreds of homes, paying little compensation to their owners.
 They demolished businesses, schools, playgrounds, churches and connections to the things people valued, all to save suburban commuters a few minutes of driving time.
 Generational wealth disappeared.
 City residents lost businesses, jobs, and millions of dollars that would never be recovered.
 In total, 6,000 people were displaced for freeway construction in Saint Paul.
 In Minneapolis, 24,000 people were displaced by highway construction, representing one of every 20 households.